Cod-e-Codes/codesleuth/README.md

 > **Note:**
 > This is the `main` branch.
 It currently uses a single-threaded Go CLI and separate Rust parser/summarizer binaries. **Unified backend and concurrency are available on the [`feat/concurrency-worker-pool`](https://github.com/Cod-e-Codes/codesleuth/tree/feat/concurrency-worker-pool) branch and will be merged soon.**

+> ⚡ **Concurrency/worker pool is in progress and NOT yet on `main`.
+If you want to help or test, please join the [feature branch](https://github.com/Cod-e-Codes/codesleuth/tree/feat/concurrency-worker-pool) instead of starting a competing fork!**

 ---

 ## Features